Skip to main content

 About the course

-The MSc is part-time, intended for teachers, in both primary and secondary schools and further education, and including school leaders, who are interested in developing a research-informed approach to their existing practice.
+The MSc is intended for teachers, in both primary and secondary schools and further education, and including school leaders, who are interested in developing a research-informed approach to their existing practice.
 It focuses on the processes of learning and teaching, and is rooted in your own practice in school (or a similar educational setting).
 It is not possible to enrol if you are not currently working in a school (or similar setting) and is unsuitable for those in higher education.

 The course is built around four main themes: